 Noted by Nikolova [13], another problem with TV regularization is the "staircase artifact," a tendency to produce small flat regions with artificial edges.
 This effect is demonstrated below.
 The exact image has one jump along the center and is otherwise smooth.
 The plot shows a cross section of the images to visualize the stair steps.
-Loss of contrast is also visible in the peak of the dome.
+The loss of contrast effect is also visible in the peak of the dome.

-Chan et al. [21] discuss solutions that have been developed to reduce the loss of contrast and staircasing artifacts.
+Chan et al. [21] discuss solutions that have been developed to reduce the loss of contrast and